 Unprofessional behavior includes that which is intimidating, threatening, violent, inappropriate, illegal, dishonest or in violation of departmental, University or Health System standards or policy.
 To foster a just and safe community, unprofessional behavior will be addressed, with interventions aimed at promoting insight, accountability, and appropriate changes in behavior.
 Unprofessional behavior may result in sanctions, up to and including compensation reduction and the initiation of termination proceedings.

 This Statement on Faculty Professionalism applies to all faculty of the School of Medicine, both Regular Rank and non-Regular Rank.
 It is relevant to all professional realms, including research, teaching, mentoring, administration and clinical care.
-However, because the School of Medicine does not, as an entity, provide clinical care, professionalism issues in the clinical care arena are governed by additional policies and procedures, including Duke University Hospital Medical Staff Bylaws, Clinical Peer Review Procedures, Medical Staff Code of Conduct, Integrity in Action, and PDC Policies.
+However, because the School of Medicine does not, as an entity, provide clinical care, professionalism issues in the clinical care arena are governed by additional policies and procedures, including Duke University Hospital Medical Staff Bylaws, Clinical Peer Review Procedures, Medical Staff Code of Conduct, and Integrity in Action which can be found at the Duke Policy website.

 This statement is not meant to replace any existing policy or resource (see Appendix A for list of resources).
 However, even with existing resources, there is a need for a more explicit and consistent approach to unprofessional behavior that is not clearly addressed by other mechanisms.
 This document is written in response to a request from SoM leadership to address this gap, and to develop a strategy for evaluating and recommending consequences for unprofessional faculty behavior, and ensuring consistency in how the School of Medicine addresses these issues.